home lab

 Server rack tray for use to house various rack components

-Servers require a consistent and clean source of power.
+Servers need to have a consistent and clean source of power.
 A UPS (Uninterrupted Power Supply) can protect your servers from power outages or fluctuations, so ensure your server rack has room to house one.
 Even if you don’t have one at first, it is a piece of equipment you will likely want to invest in.

 Since UPSs are heavy, it is generally best to rack these in the bottom of your server rack for a low center of gravity.
 So, leave the space needed at the bottom of your rack.